 - Effectiveness in raising their own funding through federal/state government grants, foundation grants, special events or earned revenues.

-- Arts Council and YCF will request funds from the Monongalia County Commission and the City of Morgantown based on the grant requests received.
+- Arts Council and YCF request funds from the Monongalia County Commission and the City of Morgantown based on the grant requests received.

 - Final grant awards will be approved by the Board of Directors of Arts Council and YCF.